Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 The next morning after breakfast in the breathtaking dining room of Hotel Degli Orafi, we took a taxi to the train station to begin the next leg of our honeymoon.
 Looking back now, after weeks of staying home due to Covid, it's with joy and sadness.
 Our days in Italy and Sicily were magical and truthfully, I cannot wait to get back to Italy.

 The train station bustled, masked travelers everywhere, especially Asians.
 We bought our tickets, checked the schedule, and realized (happily) we had time for a coffee.
 In Italy, coffee is really a "thing", but different than in America.
-Often, coffee the actual bars are utilized as customers sip (or gulp) an espresso standing at the bar, then go on their way.
+Often, coffee bars are just that.
+Customers sip (or gulp) an espresso standing at the bar, then go on their way.
 Cappuccino is only served in the mornings, except in cases where the establishment is attempting to accommodate Americans.

 We ordered our favorite—latte—and waited.
 As we sat there in the train station, in that frozen moment, we were shielded from the chaos evolving in the Northern cities in Italy.
 We knew the virus was spreading, but as a nurse, I would only see the chaos and suffering on news outlets (MSNBC, BBC, etc.) after coming home.
 My heart broke.
 Italy is a country with a large older population and the wisdom those dear souls took with them is lost.
 It’s gut-wrenching, to say the least.
 As I write this there are almost two million confirmed cases of Covid in American and almost 200,000 deaths and the Trump administration had essentially dismantled the task force, which was more of a joke with the exception of Dr. Falce.